ziad-saab/react-intro-workshop/README.md

 Then, let's create a component called `GithubProfile` in the components directory.
 You'll mount it in your `<App>` like the rest of your exercises.
 The `GithubProfile` component will take a prop called `username`, a string that is required. **Make sure to add it to the `propTypes` of your new component!**

-Next, in the `GithubProfile` component, implement a `getInitialState` method that returns an empty object.
+Next, in the `GithubProfile` component, implement a `constructor` method that assigns an empty object to `this.state`.
 In this component, we're going to use state to let us know when our AJAX call has completed.

 Next, we need to make an AJAX call to the GitHub API to retrieve the user info that is in our `this.props.username`.
 Here's an example of a GitHub API output for a user profile: